-I’m Patrick Ross, a professional writer for nearly 25 years who has returned to the path of an art-committed life.
+I’m Patrick Ross, a professional writer for more than 25 years who has returned to the path of an art-committed life.
 I have an MFA in Writing from the Vermont College of Fine Arts, and am a writing instructor with The Loft Literary Center and The Writer’s Center.
 I’m also a senior communications official in a U.S. federal agency.

 I’ve been a short-order cook, a nonprofit CEO, a veterinary assistant, a reporter, a theater usher, a magazine editor, an art-gallery laborer, a think tank senior fellow, a college admissions interviewer, a federal agency executive, a freelance writer and copyeditor, a radio news announcer, a tour-bus coordinator, a Senate staffer, a classical singer, a D.C. news bureau chief, a would-be professional darts player, and a telemarketer.
 I apologize for that last one.

 Get useful resources on creativity and writing on Twitter @PatrickRwrites.

 ADDENDUM: I was thrilled to have been named a Top 10 Blog for Writing.
 I’d like here to acknowledge the individuals who nominated me, and reprint their nominations.

 - <Jon M (@thindifference): Patrick provides solid advice to writers but, more importantly, inspiration.
 His writing style is heartfelt and real, and his challenges are expressed honestly and helpfully.
 Great site, great person.